vBoBv/cosmosring/Assignment/iscg7420-Assignment1/DEVELOPER-JOURNAL.md

-## September 28th 2020 - Started @ 10:00pm
+## September 29th 2020 - Started @ 07:00pm

-Finishing task #5, Estimation: 30 minutes
+Tweaking website, Estimation: 30 minutes

-- Updated ERD
+- Added Add_To_Cart and Remove_From_Cart Views, Urls
+- Tweaked templates to use add to cart and remove from cart

-Stopped @ 10:15pm
+Stopped @ 10:00pm

 ## September 27th 2020 - Started @ 10:00pm